 In the documentary titled, "The Pathological Optimist," Carmel Wakefield, Andrew's wife, provides a little background.
 She states:

 There’s a sort of hierarchy when you publish a paper in a journal.
-And you have the most senior doctor tends to be the first author, and the last author is the person who’s kind of collated all the work.
+And you have the most senior doctor tends to be the first author, and the last author is the person who has kind of collated all the work.
 So those are the two key figures.
 There were thirteen people on this paper.
 Professor John Walker-Smith was the lead author, he was the senior clinician.
 And Andy was the last author because he collated the work.
 He wasn’t the person investigating the children, ordering investigations, reviewing investigations, or any of the above.

-So it seems that although Andrew Wakefield was listed first on that paper, he wasn't actually the one ordering and conducting the tests.
-That man was Prof. John Walker-Smith was listed last on the paper, but the paper also notes that he was the senior clinical investigator.
+So although Andrew Wakefield was listed first on that paper, it seems his role was to collate the the work of someone more senior.
+Prof. John Walker-Smith was listed last on the paper, but the paper also notes that he was the senior clinical investigator.
 Also important to note, Prof. John Walker-Smith was the world’s then leading pediatric gastroenterologis.
-So if Wakefield really did manage to commit fraud, would he have been able to conceal his fraud so completely from Walker-Smith, a seasoned and highly knowledgeable doctor and professor who was the one ordering and conducting the tests?
+So if Wakefield really did manage to commit fraud, would he have been able to conceal his fraud so completely from the senior investigator, a seasoned and highly knowledgeable doctor and professor?
 How did Walker-Smith not catch on to the fraud?
 Or, did Walker-Smith participate in the fraud too?
 And why would Walker-Smith, a world renowned and respected professor continue to stand behind that fraudulent paper, even after ten of their fellow co-authors retracted their support when the global scrutiny intensified?